marksibrahim/math/README.md

 #math musings
-abstract algebra, analysis, Calculus, Linear Algebra, and all kinds of other fun
+abstract algebra, analysis, calculus, linear algebra, and all kinds of other fun